javamesql/Sales-Forecasting_LR/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------

-<h3>To view the Jupyter Notebook with all of my work done, click on "sales_forecasting.ipynb" and to see my source for the dataset, click on "train.csv"</h3>
+<h3>To view the Jupyter Notebook with all of my work done, click on "sales_forecasting.ipynb" and to see my source for the mock dataset, click on "train.csv"</h3>